NervanaSystems/ngraph/doc/sphinx/source/ops/broadcastdistributed.rst

 Description
 ===========

-Combines values from all processes or devices and distributes the result back to all processes or devices.
+Broadcast values from one process or device (root) to the rest processes or devices of the communicator.

 Inputs